DubiThal/k8sproj/README.md

-# 🌤️ Weather Forecast App – DevOps Project by Dubi Thal
+# 🌤️ K8S for Weather Forecast App – DevOps Project by Dubi Thal

 ## 🎯 Overview
 This is a Flask-based weather forecast web application deployed in a Docker container on an AWS EC2 instance.
 The project uses Jenkins for CI/CD and Terraform for infrastructure management.
 GitHub and DockerHub are integrated for version control and image storage.